 Python is great, but stop using it for every damn project

-Recently, I had a discussion on Reddit over why would someone use Python over other programming languages.
-The discussion was pretty good and thus I thought about writing a post about it.
+Recently, I had a discussion on Reddit about why someone would opt to use Python over other programming languages.
+The discussion was pretty good so I decided to write a post about it.

 First of all, let me give you my thoughts on Python.
-Python is a language I love and can be used in a wide variety of applications, though I agree that languages have their falls.
+This is a programming language I love and it can be used in a wide variety of applications, though I agree that all languages have their faults.
 I do believe it’s a great language for professionals to use, and also for beginners to enter the fascinating world of programming.

 With that said, would I use Python on every single project?
-Likely not!
+Probably not.
 But there are some areas where Python excels, and I want to highlight those, and explain why.

 - API Development